tforbus/youtube-fixed-video-bookmarklet/ReadMe.md

 ```

 If you don't want to do that, you can go to [this website](http://www.whattheforbus.com/youtube-bookmarklet) which already contains the link, so you just need to drag and drop.

+Once that's in your bookmarks bar, just click it when you're on a YouTube video page, and the code is activated.